 - Flexible seating and cargo options

-Under the hood, there is only one engine option: a 248-hp, 3.5-liter V-6 that makes 250 pounds-feet of torque.
-It is mated to a six-speed automatic transmission and features cylinder deactivation, which enhances fuel economy.
-The Odyssey takes regular fuel and returns 19/28 mpg city/highway.
-It can tow up to 3,500 pounds when equipped with the towing package.
+Under the hood, the Odyssey is powered by a 248-hp, 3.5-liter V-6 engine mated to a six-speed automatic transmission that produces 250 pounds-feet of torque.
+For improved fuel efficiency, the Odyssey can deactivate cylinders during light-load operation.
+The Odyssey earns an EPA-estimated rating of 19/28 mpg city/highway.
+It can also tow up to 3,500 pounds when equipped with the towing package.

 Seating is flexible as well with a three-piece second row in which each of the parts can move independently.
 The center seat can slide six-inches forward so parents can easily reach a child in a car seat, while the side seats move forward/back and can even slide out laterally for more shoulder room.
 The three-seat third-row is split 60/40 and can fold completely into the floor to create a flat cargo area.
 There is 38.4 cubic feet of cargo room behind the third row, which expands to 148.5 cubic feet with the third row stowed and the second row removed.